mateuszniechwiej/Ms-1-LP/README.md

     * Navbar-toggler button functionality :white_check_mark:
 1. Images layout:
 * For mobiles - 1 photo in a row :white_check_mark:
-* For tablets  - 2 photo in a row :white_check_mark:
+* For tablets  - 2 photos in a row :white_check_mark:
 * For desktops - 4 photos in a row :white_check_mark:
 No layout issues :white_check_mark:
-* scroll back to the top of the page button(used due to length of this page) tested :white_check_mark:
+* scroll back to the top of the page button (used due to length of this page) tested :white_check_mark:
 3. Footer:
 * Social links test :white_check_mark:
 ## Testing Users Stories
 ### First-time visitor stories:
 >1.
-I want to intuitively navigate through the website(with the main focus on mobile(looking for food-related places happens often on the route).
+I want to intuitively navigate through the website(with the focus on mobile (looking for food-related places tend to happen on the route).

  The website was designed with a Mobile-first approach.
-All Pages contain a Navigation Bar Menu to allow users to navigate through the content easily with current page menu link underlined for more clarity.
-For longer Pages(Locations and Gallery) visitor will find "Back to the Top" button for better navigation experience.
+All Pages contain a Navigation Bar Menu to allow users to navigate through the content easily with the current page menu link underlined for more clarity.
+For longer Pages (Locations and Gallery) visitor will find "Back to the Top" button for better navigation experience.
  >2.
 I want to find information about the product and services the company offers.

  On the Homepage visitor will find Image carousel with captions to give information about the products.